SamvelHaroyan/Prog3_Final/README.md

-# Programming 3 example (by ananun)
+# Programming 3 final task

-This is code example of Tumos project GameOfLife with server side programming.
+This is final task of Tumos project GameOfLife with server side programming.

 ## Installation